INN/inn/README.md

-The Investigative News Network WordPress Theme
+The Institute for Nonprofit News WordPress Theme
 ===

 This is the WordPress child theme used for https://inn.org.